Finding Your Way Home

 The Dogs of Dead Horse Canyon

-The dogs features in The Curse of Dead Horse Canyon Saga.
+The dogs featured in The Curse of Dead Horse Canyon Saga.
 A Rottweiler, an Australian Shepherd mix, and a pit bull.

 Terminator, Nahkohe, and Blossom, the canine stars of “The Curse of Dead Horse Canyon.”
 Terminator and Blossom are service dogs, Nahkohe a family ranch dog.